 While I was roaming in Devata Ground, I was stopped by an old man who asked me to click him.
 He asked me to sit with him and he started to tell stories about this ground of Shangarh.
 I was told that Pandavas visited here during their exile period.
 They purified Shangarh meadow to cultivate rice, that’s the reason one would not find any stone on the ground, even after digging the land.
 The Pandavas finely sieved the ground leaving no pebbles on the ground.

 When Pandavas left Shangarh meadow, the ground was then occupied by demons.
 Shangchul Mahadev from Kinnaur destroyed those demons and after that, this place came to be known as Devta Ground.
 Shangchul Mahadev settled in a wooden temple, encircled by village houses now.
-After Devta Ground Shangarh, Shangchul Mahadev Temple is the second thing which you will attract your sight.
+After Devta Ground Shangarh, Shangchul Mahadev Temple is the second thing in which you will attract your sight.
 This was the third place I visited which had a connection with Pandavas, the first one was Dhosi Hills and the second place was Pandvas Falls near Khajuraho.

 While I was roaming in the ground aimlessly, I saw cattle grazing.
 This reminded me of another story.
 It is said once Shangchul Devta saw a cow roaming, grazing in the meadows.
 This moved the Devta so much that he divided the ground into two separate parts.
 In one part, he settled himself in the corner while he left the other part for the animals.